codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 }
 ```

-5. We should also have an error page to handle errors related to the case where file size gets exceeded.
+5. **EXCESSIVE IMAGE SIZE - ERROR SHOWING**: We should also have an error page to handle errors related to the case where file size gets exceeded.

 ```javascript
 // Multer-File-Upload-Download